5 of the best SIM-only deals right now

 Virgin Mobile uses the Three network which offers 99% 4G population coverage so customers more familiar with that network might feel more comfortable with this plan.

-3. 48 - €6.50 a month for 3 months
+3. 48 - €12.99 a month

-Certainly one for those who like a bargain, this ultra-cheap SIM-only plan from 48, which also uses the Three network, is offering 'unlimited' calls, texts and 4G data for only €6.50 a month for the first three months and then €12.99 a month thereafter.
+Certainly one for those who like a bargain, this great value SIM-only plan from 48, which also uses the Three network, is offering 'unlimited' calls, texts and 5G data for only €12.99 a month.
 The fair usage policy is 200GB per month.

 48 originally launched back in 2012 as Ireland’s ‘first youth-focused, digital mobile brand’ and in 2020 revamped its look and re-launched into the wider SIM-only market.